Pedro-Gomes-95/data-engineer-challenge/README.md

 * **Processing**
 The data is cleaned and filtered.
 The output from this step is ready for further analysis.

 Each layer is implemented as a separate module under the `src/` directory, making the data pipeline easy to maintain, test, and extend.
 The full pipeline can be triggered by the `pipeline.py` script.
-This script uses the `scheduler` page to run every 30 minutes at the start of the hour (e.g., at 3:00pm, 3:30pm, 4:00pm, and so on).
-The purpose of this scheduling is to get the data at regular time intervals and emulate a workflow running at regular times.
+This script uses the `scheduler` package to run automatically every 30 minutes, at the start and middle of each hour (e.g., at 3:00 PM, 3:30 PM, 4:00 PM, and so on).
+This approach ensures the data is ingested and processed at regular intervals, mimicking a regular cloud workflow.

 #### `env`
 The `.env` file is extremely important in the execution of the data pipeline, as it stores the API key and defines custom paths used during ingestion, loading, and processing.